expressvpn/wolfssl-sys/README.md

 * Resolve the warnings in the auto generated tests
 * Add feature support to allow customisation of the WolfSSL build

+## History Rewrite
+The history of this repository was rewritten after release `0.1.15`.
+This was to address the issue of a rapidly growing repository due to the inclusion of the WolfSSL source code in the repository itself.
+The repository moved to a submodule for WolfSSL from release `0.1.16`.
+The changes were also documented in the PR that made this change [here](https://github.com/expressvpn/wolfssl-sys/pull/53)